noflcl/microvm-adb/README.md

 ### Adding Devices To VM

 Permission setup is automatic for declared "pci' devices, but manual for "usb" devices.
-Run `lsusb` on your `VM Host` system to locate the devices `vendorID` and `productID`, you will need to add the `0x` within your nix config before each value.
+To pass a USB through run `lsusb` on your `VM Host` system to locate the devices `vendorID` and `productID`, you will need to add the prefix of `0x` to each ID within the guests configuration.

 `guest.nix`
 ```